 It’s simple as forewarned is forearmed.
 Choosing the right survey will help highlight any serious problems and advise you of the specific risks before you commit to the process of buying or selling a property.

 A Valuation Report is a clear and concise report.
-Ideal if you are buying a property with, or without a mortgage or, if you require advice on residential properties for any purpose such as matrimonial or probate purposes.
+It is ideal if you are buying a property with, or without a mortgage or, if you require advice on residential properties for purposes such as Help-To-Buy, matrimonial or probate.
 This brief report gives you valuation advice and highlights any issues which we think need to be addressed by your conveyancer.
-Although this report does not provide information on the condition of the property, it will give you valuation advice.
+It is important to note that this report does not provide information on the condition of the property.

 A HomeBuyer Report (Level 2) is a survey and valuation report outlining the condition of the property on the day of inspection.
 The report is set out in clear sections addressing each aspect of the property such as the roof, walls and services, its condition and on-going maintenance.
 This uses a traffic light system of red, yellow and green to illustrate the urgency of issues and repairs.
 This report also includes a section detailing issues for your legal adviser, a market valuation and a recommended insurance rebuilding cost.
 A Homebuyer Report is generally considered suitable for the traditional property.